John Starks: New York Knicks

 In 1990, Starks tried out for the New York Knicks.
 In one practice, he tried to dunk on Knicks center Patrick Ewing.
 Ewing threw him down and Starks twisted his knee.
 The team was not allowed to release him unless it healed by the end of December.
 When it did not heal by that time, the Knicks could not release him.
 As a result, Starks has referred to Ewing as his saving grace.
-Starks eventually became the starting shooting guard, becoming a key player on the team and playing eight seasons in New York from 1990 to 1998.
-Starks was a posterchild for their physical play during that era, along with teammates Anthony Mason and Charles Oakley.
+Starks eventually became the starting shooting guard, becoming a key player on the team and playing eight seasons in New York, from 1990 to 1998.
+Starks was a poster child for their physical play during that era, along with teammates Anthony Mason and Charles Oakley.
 He was a participant in the 1992 NBA Slam Dunk Contest.

-Starks executed one of the most famous plays in Knicks history, a play that became known simply as "The Dunk".
+Starks executed a famous play that became known simply as "The Dunk."
 In Game 2 of the 1993 Eastern Conference Finals against the Chicago Bulls, Starks was in the court's right corner, and closely guarded by B. J. Armstrong.
-Ewing came to set a screen for Starks, who faked to the left, as if to exploit the screen, but then drove along the baseline and, with his left hand, dunked over Horace Grant.
+Ewing came to set a screen for Starks, who faked to the left, as if to exploit the screen, but then drove along the baseline and, with his left hand, dunked over Horace Grant and Michael Jordan.